 19/05/21 UK Deaths: 3.
 Harborough Infected: 21.
 The UK is launching the first trial anywhere in the world of “booster” vaccines for Covid-19, with nearly 3,000 volunteers taking part.

 We met Pip and Paul the following morning for breakfast.
-There were only two other couples staying in the hotel, it seems the majority of Porche Club members are not as high performance as their vehicles and preferred the quieter comforts of home rather than ‘rock’ through the night.
+Only two other couples were staying in the hotel, it seems the majority of Porche Club members are not as high performance as their vehicles and preferred the quieter comforts of home rather than ‘rock’ through the night.

 Our aim for today was to satisfy a long time wish of the two sisters and visit Witley Court, a ruined Italianate mansion.
 A place they had passed many times as youngsters on their way to school etc. and had never visited.
 As both our families are Geocache enthusiasts, this provided the opportunity to bag a few easy finds on the way.